 Step 3: Prepare the Wet Rub and Season Turkey

 Add two tablespoons of butter to another bowl and microwave for 30 seconds.
-After it has melted, add two tablespoons of olive oil to create a binder so the rub stays on.
+After it has melted, add two tablespoons of olive oil to create a binder, which will help the rub stay in place.

 Stir the rub into the melted butter and oil to make a paste, and generously work this paste into the turkey skin and cavity.